The following fact sheets and information were created by Plant health Australia. See their website for more information:

 Black queen cell virus (BQCV) is caused by the Black queen cell virus (Cripavirus).
 BQCV causes mortality in queen bee pupae.
 Read the following fact sheet for more on the Black queen cell virus.

-Braula fly
+Braula Fly

-Chalkbrood disease
+Chalkbrood Disease

 Chalkbrood disease is caused by the fungus Ascosphaera apis.
-The fungus produces spores which are swallowed by honey bee larvae when they are fed by nurse bees.
-Read the following fact sheet for more on Chalkbrood disease.
+The fungus produces spores which are swallowed by bee larvae when they are fed by nurse bees.
+Read the fact sheet for more on Chalkbrood disease.

-European foulbrood
+European Foulbrood

 European foulbrood (EFB) is a brood disease caused by the bacterium Melissococcus plutonius.
 Read the following fact sheet for more on European foulbrood.

-Drone uncapping
+Drone Uncapping

 Nosemosis

-Nosemosis, or nosema disease, is caused by twospecies of microsporidian parasites (a type of spore forming fungus) called Nosema apis and Nosema ceranae.
-Both species can infect worker bees, queen bees and drones.
-Read the following fact sheet for more on Nosemosis.
+Nosemosis is caused by two species of microsporidian parasites (a type of spore forming fungus) called Nosema apis and Nosema ceranae.
+Both can infect worker bees, queen bees and drones.

-(Achroia grisella) are pests of active hives, however they most commonly cause damage to unattended combs in storage.
+The greater wax moth and the lesser wax moth are pests of active hives, however they mostly cause damage to unattended combs in storage.
 Read the following fact sheet for more on Greater and lesser wax moth.

-Sacbrood virus
+Sacbrood Virus

 Sacbrood virus is caused by the Sacbrood virus (Iflavirus) which affects worker bee larvae thought to be infected by consuming contaminated water, pollen or nectar.
 Read the following fact sheet for more on Sacbrood virus.

-Tropilaelaps mites
+Tropilaelaps Mites

 Tropilaelaps mites are native to Asia and parasitise the brood of the giant honey bees of Asia.
 Read the following fact sheet for more on Tropilaelaps mites.

-Tracheal mite
+Tracheal Mite

 Tracheal mite (Acarapis woodi) is a microscopic, white coloured, internal mite of the honey bee respiratory system, capable of infecting queen bees, drones and worker bees.
 Read the following fact sheet for more on the Tracheal mite.

-Varroa mites
+Varroa Mites

 Varroa mites are external parasites of adult honey bees, and drone and worker bee brood.
 Read the following fact sheet for more on Varroa mites.